gsurrel/Terrovizm/README.md

 - [x] Do all the mockups, blueprints and sketching required ([process book link](ProcessBook/book.md#designs))
     - [x] Initial sketch done
 - [x] Python scripting to clean and **shrink** the dataset.
 Most textual details can probably be removed as we can give just a link to the official GTD event description and details.
 Scripting has the benefit of maintainability to update our dataset according to the original DB updates. ([process book link](ProcessBook/book.md#technical-setup))
-- [ ] Reprocess transferred data to have nice a JavaScript object to use
+- [x] Reprocess transferred data to have nice a JavaScript object to use
-- [ ] Use this Readme as a process book?
 - [ ] Screencast:
     - Demonstrate what you can do with your viz in a fun, engaging and impactful manner
     - Talk about your main contributions rather than on technical details